Luizcs2/Feast-Friends/README.md

 An app for food lovers where you can share what you cook, host or join food-themed social events, and connect with other foodies by following and liking their posts.
 It also includes AI-powered features that calculate calories and nutrition based on the ingredients you add to your recipes.

-A Go backend API for a social food sharing application.

 ## Project Structure